 I think those gave personality to each one!

 So, don’t be afraid to use socks or gloves with crazy designs, too!
+(They make such cute sock animals!)

 - Fuzzy gloves or fuzzy toe socks (colors of choice or to match the dolls in the movie)--we used both